 |6||Cut the ice|

-When construction is completed next year, the new Warinanco Ice Skating Center will be iced up and ready for you from October to March.
-Programs include open skating, group rentals, lessons, hockey clinics, the annual George T. Cron high school hockey tournament, popular seasonal events including the annual Turkey Broom Bowl and Skate with Santa, programs for people with disabilities, and hockey for adults age 18 and over.
+The new Warinanco Sports Center is iced up and ready for skaters all season long include open skating, group rentals, lessons, hockey clinics, the annual George T. Cron high school hockey tournament, popular seasonal events, programs for people with disabilities, and much more.

-The Skating Center is located in Warinanco Park at Thompson Avenue, in Roselle, and it features free Wi-Fi.
+The Sports Center is located in Warinanco Park on One Park Drive, in Roselle.

 Please note: outdoor skating on County lakes is subject to ice conditions and is permitted only where posted.